mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show sessions

-The show sessions command returns information on every active session within MaxScale.
+The show sessions command returns information on every active session within MariaDB MaxScale.
 It will ignore any like clause passed to it.

 ```
 mysql> show sessions;